edgio-docs/edgio-docs/guides/nuxt.md

 ### Rendering a 404 Page

 If you set the `fallback` property in the [generate](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-generate/#fallback) config to `true`, Nuxt.js will generate a 404.html page that will be served whenever the URL does not match a static page.
 The XDN will send a 404 http status for these URLs.
-Note that if you set the fallback property to a string, Nuxt will generate a fallback page with that name, and the XDN will serve it with a 200 http status when the URL does not match a statically generated page.
+Note that if you set the fallback property to a string, Nuxt will generate a fallback page with that name, and {{ PRODUCT_NAME }} will serve it with a 200 http status when the URL does not match a statically generated page.

 ## Running Locally